awsdocs/amazon-ecr-user-guide/doc_source/getting-started-cli.md

 When passing the Amazon ECR authorization token to the docker login command, use the value `AWS` for the username and specify the Amazon ECR registry URI you want to authenticate to\.
 If authenticating to multiple registries, you must repeat the command for each registry\.
 **Important**
-If you receive an error, install or upgrade to the latest version of the AWS CLI\.
-For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
+If you receive an error or the get\-login\-password command is unavailable, ensure you are using the latest version of the AWS CLI\.
+For more information on installing or upgrading to the latest version of the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
 + [get\-login\-password](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login-password.html) \(AWS CLI\)

   ```